PhiCtl/glycan-biomarkers/README.md

 Alternatively, you can use the requirements.txt file to install the dependencies with any package manager of your choice.

+The provided packages are not exhaustive, you are free to use any other package you deem necessary for your work.

 ### Project Organization